jaegertracing/jaeger-performance/README.md

 # Jaeger Performance Tests

-This project is for performance tests for **Jaeger** from https://jaeger.readthedocs.io/en/latest/getting_started/
+This project is for performance tests for **Jaeger** https://jaeger.readthedocs.io/en/latest/getting_started/